tinkrelectronic/fritzing-app/build.md

 libgles may also be required

+If you would like to make an install package I recommend cqtdeployer

 General Tip -L is specifies libraries directory -l the library file -l: if it starts with an "l"